 In his Encyclical on the Sacred Liturgy, the Holy Father defines it as "the public worship which the community of the faithful renders to its Founder and, through Him, to the heavenly Father."
 Obviously, then, the community is to take part in this worship, and the community includes the laity as well as the clergy.
-Since the Sacraments charge us with Christ's own life and activity, it would be odd indeed if we were to be merely the "mute and silent spectators" so sadly described by Pope Pius XII.
-The great Work of Christ is being re-enacted so that we may share in it, and receive its fruit.
+Since the Sacraments charge us with Christ's own life and activity, it would be odd indeed if we were to be merely the "dumb and idle spectators" described by Pope Pius XII.
+The great Work of Christ is being reenacted so that we may share in it, and receive its fruit.

 Since we are human beings, God made us compounds of soul and body.
 If we simply watch in silence what the priest and his assistants are doing up at the altar, it is very difficult for most of us to take our active part mentally and spiritually in the sacred Action.
-And again, if we cannot express our spiritual activity outwardly, when we are gathered together in church, it is difficult indeed to realize that we form a community, and that we are engaged in a community activity with our priests, -the great Action of God's People, the Mass.
-So many of the rites of the Church provide for our singing our part in the Sacrifice.
-And the rites provide for our doing things together, -standing, kneeling, walking in procession, and, above all, for our eating together at the Table of the
+And again, if we cannot express our spiritual activity outwardly, when we are gathered together in church, it is difficult indeed to realize that we form a community, and that we are engaged in a community activity with our priests-the great Action of God's People, the Mass.

-So many of the rites of the Church provide for our singing and speaking together to stimulate and to express our response to God's Word, our unity of mind and heart with the Celebrant,
+So many of the rites of the Church provide for our singing and speaking together to stimulate and to express our response to God's Word, our unity of mind and heart with the Celebrant, our part in the Sacrifice.
+And the rites provide for our doing things together-standing, kneeling, walking in procession, and, above all, for our eating together at the Table of the Holy Eucharist.

-Holy Eucharist.